hassantahhan/iamcanary/README.md

 ## Output
 The Lambda function will stop execution and throw an exception when the canary test fails for any of the principal actions provided.
 Consider triggering the Lambda function periodically, creating a CloudWatch alarm for the lambda function error metric, and configuring a notification event when the canary test fails such as an email message.
 For the IAM canary test to be effective, you need to automate both the test run and failure response.<br/>

-The serverless.yml file is provided to help you automatically configure these three steps with default values.
-When deploying using the serverless.yml file, you need to update the principals_actions_json variable to match your requirements and also include your notification email address.